Towards a new foundation for psychology

 If you haven't read Section 1 and 2, you may like to read these sections first:

-The oldest Indian texts, the Vedas, hold that a divine Truth-Consciousness is the hidden essence of all that exists.3 This may sound "over the top" and it is definitely an unusual start for what is supposed to be a "down-to-earth" treatise on psychology, but as I hope will become more clear over the course of this text, starting from Truth-Consciousness actually makes more sense than starting from a purely physical "Big Bang".
-It leads to a comprehensive, inspiring and promising understanding of the whole of reality that does justice to our human existence in all its stunning complexity, while it is not in conflict with any of the hard sciences.
+One of the ways in which this ultimately ineffable truth has been expressed can be found in the oldest Indian text, the Rig Veda.
+It holds that a divine Truth-Consciousness has manifested the world out of itself and is still the hidden essence of all that exists.5 This may sound "over the top" and it is definitely an unusual start for what is supposed to be a "down-to-earth" treatise on psychology, but as I hope will become more clear over the course of this text, starting from Truth-Consciousness actually makes more sense than starting from a purely physical "Big Bang".
+As we will see in one of the following chapters [REF Evolution of consciousness] it leads to a much more comprehensive, inspiring and promising understanding of the evolution that does much better justice to our human existence in all its stunning complexity, than Darwins purely biological theory.
+Interestingly, it is not in conflict with any of the hard sciences.
 In fact, it offers a coherent explanation of the reason why mathematics is such a good fit for what happens in physics, and it takes the mystery out of quantum physics.
-But all this is outside the scope of this text.
+But this is outside the scope of this text.

-What is relevant for psychology is that in the Vedic view, the reality that arises out of the gradual "involution" of consciousness consists of many different typal "worlds".
+What is relevant for psychology is that in the Vedic view, the reality that came into being during the gradual "involution" of consciousness consists of many different typal "worlds".
 In each of these worlds, the divine Truth-Consciousness is manifested in a different manner and together they form a vast hierarchy of different levels of consciousness and being, a hierarchy that ranges right from the superconscious absolute spirit to the apparent unconsciousness of matter.
-In this complex scheme, the world of our ordinary human experience is a mixed world somewhere in the middle.
+In this complex scheme, the world of our ordinary human experience is a mixed, evolutionary world which includes elements from all these different worlds.
 Its basis is in the world of matter, but in plants and animals, their physical "stuff" is permeated and transformed by life and mind.
 In other words, the ancient Vedic sages, looked at the world not only as a mixed world, but also as an evolutionary world, a world which is the scene of a gradual unfolding of ever higher (that is, less concealed) forms of consciousness in a material base.
 It is a view which goes well with Darwin's model of the biological evolution, except that it adds to it the dimension of an all pervasive consciousness as a kind of secret ingredient guiding Darwin's "chance".

 Sri Aurobindo's synthesis